How to Self-Manage Borderline Personality Disorder

 Final Word

 Self-managing BPD isn’t easy.
 In fact, BPD is one of the most complicated and misunderstood mental illnesses out there.
-Still, with the right treatment and coping techniques, it is possible to overcome symptoms.
+Still, you can overcome symptoms with the right treatment and coping techniques.

-We highly recommend seeking professional help before trying to treat this condition on its own.
-With medical attention, you’ll be given everything you need in order know how to stop a BPD episode.
+We highly recommend seeking professional help before trying to treat this condition yourself.
+With medical attention, you’ll be given everything you need to know how to stop a BPD episode.